test-IO/cirro-guides/src/pages/docs/zapier/actions.md

 description: Learn about the actions implemented by the Test IO Zapier app.
 ---

-## Test IO Actions
+## Test IO Actions and Searches

-Test IO Zapier App implements the following actions:
+Test IO Zapier App implements the following:

+### Actions

 - Accept Bug
 - Reject Bug